srabon0/bloomingdale-client/README.md

-# Getting Started with BroomingDale Inventory
+# Getting Started with bloomingDale Inventory

 This project was Tailwinded with [React App](https://github.com/ProgrammingHeroWC4/warehouse-management-client-side-srabon0).